I live in the Bay Area. It is extremely expensive. (Source not cited.)

 To put it in soulless economic terms, there is a much higher chance that my human capital would have gone… undeveloped.

-And, although we can’t see these costs, there’s no escaping the feeling that something has gone horribly, horribly awry.
+But even though we can’t see these costs, there’s no escaping the feeling that something has gone horribly, horribly awry.